Bitcoinite/RaspiBolt/raspibolt_76_monitor_disk_health.md

 ## Bonus guide: Automatic monitoring of the external disk health
 *Difficulty: easy*

-[Smartmontools](https://www.smartmontools.org/) is a package that contains the `smartctl` utility.
+[Smartmontools](https://www.smartmontools.org/) is a package that contains the `smartctl` and `smartd` utilities.
 It allows to monitor modern storage devices using their built-in Self-monitoring, Analysis and Reporting Technology System (SMART).
-This guide explains how to install and use the `smartctl` utility and how to set up regular checks and issue notifications using a bash script and crontab.
+This guide explains how to install and use the `smartctl` utility and how to set up regular checks and issue notifications using the `smartd` daemon.

 #### *Risk : none*